-Liver meridian blockage in the local area (genital) makes it difficult to ejaculate, related with impotence and low libido, stress, easily angered, irritability
+As Liver meridian wraps around the genitals, a blockage in the local area (genital) makes it difficult to ejaculate, related with impotence and low libido, stress, easily angered, irritability

-Alcohol and diet leads to this condition, generally overweight, sperm count is low, may be sperm deformities, Damp/Heat symptoms (scanty urine, fullness in hypogastrium, loose stools, feeling overheated)
+Certain food, alcohol and spicy hot diets leads to this condition, generally overweight, sperm count is low, may be sperm deformities, Damp/Heat symptoms (scanty urine, abdominal fullness, loose stools, smelly defecation, feeling overheated)

 Qi and Blood deficiency

-Worry, over-thinking, stress, chronic illness, impotence, low sperm count, short sperm life, slow mobility,
+Worrying, thinking too much, over-thinking, stress, chronic illness, low libido, performance anxiety, low sperm count, short sperm life, slow mobility, anxiety, palpitations